itsjenm/blockchain-developer-bootcamp-final-project/README.md

 ## Contact Information :

- You can contact the team directly via email : rhouzm@gmail.com or jmartinez414@gmail.com
+ You can contact the team directly via email : jmartinez414@gmail.com

 ## Video Link :